 Did you know planets are bright enough for night sky city viewing?
 And, observing planets through a telescope won’t be much different in the city from that at a dark rural location.
 Here’s how to see stars in the city (as well as planets).
 It includes steps and tips for urban astronomy — how to stargaze in the city, at night.

-One problem with city viewing is that you’ll need to wait until the planets are well above the city smog zone.
+One problem with city viewing is light pollution and smog.
+To combat it, one thing you’ll need to do is wait until the planets are well above the city smog zone.
 You’ll miss those I wrote about that appear low in the sky at certain times.

 How to stargaze, view planets in the city night sky

 You can see Jupiter, Saturn, Venus, and Mars, in the city night sky much the same as you would in a rural setting or anywhere else.
 As Terence Dickinson1 explains, you can set up a telescope on your balcony and get as “good (or bad)” views of the planets in a city as you would in a remote location.

 Check out what I wrote on viewing Jupiter, how to see Saturn and its rings, and on viewing Mars.
 With Mercury you’ll have a problem because it sits low on the horizon — see my article on when and where to see Mercury.

 Dickinson goes so far as to say that planet viewing from cities can be even better when air pollution and heat from the city produces a layer of stable air over the city.
 A calm atmosphere allows steady viewing that can give exceptional detail of the planets when viewed through a telescope.

 Still, light pollution hampers astronomy in the city if you’re wanting more than planet watching.